 Next, create the walls using brown paper or printed images and glue them to the inner walls of your box.
 Make a paper sarcophagus using this template and add it to your tomb.

-Now it’s time to fill your tomb with items fit for a pharoah!
+Activity 2: Now it’s time to fill your tomb with items fit for a pharaoh!
 Make mini versions of these canopic jars out of modeling clay or playdough and spray paint them gold.
 Finally, add food and other desired items to your tomb.

 Activity 1: Food History.
 Our recipe comes from this blogger who gives us a little history on this ancient ingredient.
 Read this ahead of time and share a few facts with your child.
 Here are the highlights: